-Cell Phones & Smart Watches
+Cell Phones

 - St. Joseph's School strongly discourages the bringing of cell phones to school.
-However, if a parent deems it necessary for the student to bring a cell phone to school, the student is required to keep it in his/her backpack and off at all times during the school day. - The use of cell phones is prohibited during the school day.
-Cell phones used or ringing during the course of the academic day will be taken to the office and returned only to the student's parent. - Smart watches are not to be worn during the school day. - It is up to the discretion of the teacher if they want to collect cell phones and/or smart watches at the beginning of the school day. - Parents or guardians who need to get a message to a student during the school day need to call the school office.
+However, if a parent deems it necessary for the student to bring a cell phone to school, the student is required to keep it in his/her back pack or locker and on "mute" at all times. - The use of cell phones is prohibited during the school day.
+Cell phones used or ringing during the course of the academic day will be taken to the office and returned only to the student's parent. - Parents or guardians who need to get a message to a student during the school day need to call the school office.
 The message will be delivered in a timely manner to the student.
-If a student needs to get ahold of his/her parent or guardian during the school day then he/she must talk to the teacher or the front office. - Note: Our School Emergency Training guidelines advise that cell phone use during a major crisis or emergency interferes with the communication of state and local emergency personnel and the safety of our students.
+Note: Our School Emergency Training guidelines advise that cell phone use during a major crisis or emergency interferes with the communication of state and local emergency personnel and the safety of our students.